ACC 110. Introduction to Financial and Managerial Accounting. (3 h)

 ACC 111.
 Introductory Financial Accounting.
 (3 h)

 Introduction to financial accounting and reporting, including the role of financial information in business decisions, the basic financial statements, and the processes used to prepare these financial statements.
 Students are introduced to the accounting and reporting issues associated with an organization's financing, investing, and operating activities.
 Sophomore standing.
-P-Sophomore standing; minimum cumulative GPA 2.85.
+P-Sophomore standing; minimum cumulative GPA 2.85; or POI.

 ACC 221.
 Introductory Management Accounting.
 (3 h)